-Preparing talents for the Fourth Industrial Revolution – jobs of future with the skills you need
+Preparing talents for the Fourth Industrial Revolution – future jobs with the skills you need

 Why Milgard School of Business?

-- Data: core methods for acquiring, storing, handling and representing data, and how to convert that data to information, knowledge, and wisdom for desired outcomes
+- Data: What data and/or digital service could solve this problem?
+Core methods for acquiring, storing, handling and representing data, and how to convert that data to information, knowledge, and wisdom for desired outcomes, data modeling and databases.

-- Analytics: core analytical, statistical and computational techniques, including data modeling and databases, regression and related statistical methods, data and text mining and cognitive analytics, and operations research methods
+- Analyze: What models and methods can I apply to solve this problem?
+Descriptive, predictive, prescriptive, cognitive/machine learning, visualization/storytelling, core analytical, statistical and computational techniques, regression and related statistical methods, data and text mining and cognitive analytics, and operations research methods.

-- Practice: key insights that can be gained only through hands-on experience working with and implementing analytical projects in a business environment
+- Revolutionize: How to apply these concepts to our business?
+Key insights that can be gained only through hands-on experience working with and implementing analytical projects in a business environment.

-Industry growth & Return on Investment: Why should you study Master of Science in Business Analytics program from the Milgard School of Business at the University of Washington – Tacoma?
-What is the job market and salary information for graduates of MSBA program from UW Tacoma?
+Industry growth & return on investment: Why should you pursue a Master of Science in Business Analytics from the Milgard School of Business at the University of Washington Tacoma?
+What is the job market?
+Is there salary information available for MSBA graduates?

 “Big data: The next frontier for innovation, competition, and productivity.
 By 2018, the United States alone could face a shortage of 1.5 million managers and analysts with the know-how to use the analysis of big data to make effective decisions.”